Alexander Francis Molamure

-Sir Alexander Francis Molamure, KBE (7 February 1888 – 25 January 1951) (commonly known as Sir Francis Molamure or A. F. Molamure) was a Ceylonese politician.
+Sir Alexander Francis Molamure, KBE (7 February 1888 – 25 January 1951; commonly known as Sir Francis Molamure or A. F. Molamure) was a Ceylonese politician.
 He became the first speaker of both the State Council of Ceylon and Parliament of Ceylon.
 He was a controversial figure due to his departure from the State Council due to a court conviction and for organising the Panamure Elephant Kraal in 1950.

 Early life

 Born in Ratnapura on 2 July 1888, he was educated at S. Thomas' College, Mount Lavinia where he played cricket for his school team, captaining the college team at the Royal–Thomian in 1903.

 Legal career

-He qualified as an Barrister and became an advocate, establishing his practice in the unofficial bar in Kegalle.
+He qualified as a Barrister and became an advocate, establishing his practice in the unofficial bar in Kegalle.

 Early political career

 Molamure was member of the local board for health and improvement in Kegalle, he contested the 1924 legislative council election and was elected to the Legislative Council of Ceylon from the Kegalle District.
 In the legislative council he was a member of the committee on higher education that was appointed by the Governor which recommended the formation of the University of Ceylon.